 - Accessing the

-- How to create your own redirects with code with common examples to reference
+- How to create your own redirects with common examples for reference

 - Implementing your new redirects